adamcegielka/website-html-css-js-adam-cegielka/README.md

 - `js`: Directory containing the interactive elements of the page
 - `icons/`: Directory containing the icons used in the portfolio.
 - `images/`: Directory containing the images used in the portfolio.
+- `video/`: Directory containing the films  used in the portfolio.
 - `tips/`: Directory with useful information.

 ## Technologies